Friday, June 19, 2026

 Welcome to West Milford

 West Milford, the rural town I grew up in, sits in the heart of the New Jersey Highlands region, about 40 miles northwest of New York City.
-It’s home to over 100 miles of hiking trails, nearly 40 lakes, four state parks, and our house on an unpaved, off-the-beaten path Burnt Meadow Road.
+It’s home to over 100 miles of hiking trails, nearly 40 lakes, four state parks, and our house on the unpaved, off-the-beaten path Burnt Meadow Road.

 My brothers Bob and Jim and I lived on a mountain surrounded by woods and played outside every day from dawn to dusk.
 It was like we were The Waltons, only without all the sisters and homemade clothes.
 Despite our remote location, we managed to have a relatively normal childhood consuming seven boxes of cereal a day, playing backyard whiffle ball in the presence of ball-eating horses, and calling each other nonsensical names like “Dinglehiemer” and “Herk-A-Merk."